 - "Well Done, Daughter!"
 Girl: As mentioned above, she feels neglected by her mother.
 Her main motivation for going along on The Quest is to gain the power of magic from the spirits, and to get the Sword of Mana, in order to force her mother to at least acknowledge her as something other than a failure.

 Kevin is the son of the Beast King, and thereby the prince of the Beast Kingdom.
 His mother disappeared around the time he was born, and as he grew up he associated with his fellow Beastmen less and less, preferring the company of a wolf cub he names Karl.
 However, he discovers his own Beastman strength when Karl attacks him and he kills the cub in of self-defense.
 Overhearing that the Beast King had orchestrated his wolf's attack on him, he attacks his father in a rage only to be swatted aside with ease.
 Denied his revenge, he sets out to find a way to bring his only friend back to life.

-Lightning Bruiser: Especially with his attack bonus at night, almost to Game Breaker status.
+- Lightning Bruiser: Especially with his attack bonus at night, almost to Game Breaker status.
 He has high attack power, probably the most defense and HP, his attacks come out quick and his Power Attack rips through early game enemies, and finally, he has a double strike for his normal attack, letting him build his Power Attack gauge extremely quickly.
-Upon class change, he can learn Pressure Point, which raises his, and only his, attack.
+Upon class change into the Light side, he can learn Pressure Point, which raises his, and only his, attack.
 He falls juuuuuust short of being a Game Breaker.